d-markey/squadron/README.md

 Data sent through Squadron are handled as `dynamic` types: to recover strong types and guarantee type-safety in your code, Squadron provides `Converter`s to "convert" data on the receiving-end:

-* native platforms use a `DirectCastConverter` that simply casts data;
+* native platforms use a `CastConverter` that will try its best to just cast data and avoid inspecting collection contents.
+This may not always be possible and it could impact performance.

 * on Web platforms, objects sent to/from a Web Worker leave Dart's realm when they go through the browser's `postMessage()` function, losing their Dart type in the process.
 They must therefore re-enter Dart's type-system on the receiving end.
 Squadron provides a `CastConverter` (converting data as well as items in `List`/`Set`/`Map` objects) and a `NumConverter` (adding special handling for `int`/`double` values) depending on the underlying runtime (JavaScript or Web Assembly).